Notes on the Castle Shannon Inclines

 The Coal Tunnel was originally a mine tunnel that was opened out the back by 1861.
 The surface track leading from the back portal down the hill and around the horseshoe curve led to Saw Mill Run valley, where the Pittsburgh Coal Company opened more mines.
 The path of the Coal Tunnel is probably what I show here.
 Most maps simply show a straight line between the two portals, but the 1916 atlas shows a bend in the middle, which is what I have shown on my map.
 I see no reason to show a bend unless it is the correct alignment.
 Part of it is almost but not quite on the line of Ruth Street.

 Passenger service began in about 1872 using the Coal Incline and the Coal Tunnel.
 Passengers changed cars at the top of the Coal Incline, as indicated by "depot for incline" on the 1882 map, and took steam locomotive trains from there to Castle Shannon.
 The Coal Incline was about a 30 per cent grade, which would be uncomfortable (to say the least) in regular railroad coaches, so based on that and the "depot for incline" on the map I am comfortable saying that passengers changed cars.
 But the coal wagons did go up and down the incline, so it must have been forty inch gauge.
-The 1700 foot Coal Tunnel would have been a smoky experience for passengers riding behind steam locomotives, but I found on the topographic map that the portals were at the same elevation (or within a few feet), which might mean that the tunnel was level inside, and that would have minimized locomotive effort and smoke.
+The 1700 foot Coal Tunnel would have been a smoky experience for passengers riding behind steam locomotives, but with the help of the topographic map I realized that the portals were at the same elevation (or within a few feet), which might mean that the tunnel was level inside, and that would have minimized locomotive effort and smoke.

 A significant cause of confusion is that both portals are almost exactly above the transit tunnel.
 On a map, especially one showing the coal tunnel as straight, the two tunnels are nearly superimposed and it may appear that the transit tunnel is a rebuild of the older tunnel.
 But the ends of the Coal Tunnel are at 1050 feet elevation, while the transit tunnel runs from 750 feet at Carson Street to 940 feet at the south portal (a 6 per cent grade).
 The closest point would be at the south end of the Coal Tunnel, where they would still be more than 100 feet apart vertically.
 The alignment of the transit tunnel was unrelated.
 It was based on the location of Smithfield Street bridge and the nearest point in the relatively low ground at what became South Hills Junction.